 Even though the second influencer has a smaller following, their posts receive ten times the engagement.

-Image via Kaizen
+Image via Modash

 Now, how does the engagement rate affect influencer marketing pricing?